7 Things Your Emotionally Abusive Partner Does When You Set Boundaries

 Predictable Thing Four: The Big Sneak

-Emotionally abusive men may becomes even MORE covert.
+Emotionally abusive men may become even MORE covert.
 Now he is putting on a show, so he becomes Mr. Great Dad, Mr. Giver, Mr. Showing Up, Mr. Bible Reader, Mr. Prayer Warrior, Mr. Guy Smiley in the eyes of everyone around.

 Except for the target.